Wlanfr3ak/auto-speedtest/README.md

 How to use
 ----------
 1. First download Python and [speedtest-cli](#speedtest-cli)
+2. Make `speedtest.sh` executable: `chmod +x speedtest.sh`
-2. Run `speedtest.sh`
+3. Run `speedtest.sh`
-3. Make a crontab entry with your desired time interval (for slower connections use greater time intervals)
+4. Make a crontab entry with your desired time interval (for slower connections use greater time intervals)
-4. Write a frontend website with graphs and statistics and send me your source code ;-)
+5. Write a frontend website with graphs and statistics and send me your source code ;-)

 Crontab
 -------